CPR - adult and child 9 years and older

 - Chest compressions, which keep the person's blood circulating.

-Cardiopulmonary resuscitation - adult; Rescue breathing and chest compressions - adult; Resuscitation - cardiopulmonary - adult
+Cardiopulmonary resuscitation - adult; Rescue breathing and chest compressions - adult; Resuscitation - cardiopulmonary - adult; Cardiopulmonary resuscitation - child 9 years and older; Rescue breathing and chest compressions - child 9 years and older; Resuscitation - cardiopulmonary - child 9 years and older

 Time is very important when an unconscious person is not breathing.
-Permanent brain damage begins after only 4 minutes without oxygen, and death can occur as soon as 4 - 6 minutes later.
+Permanent brain damage begins after only 4 minutes without oxygen, and death can occur as soon as 4 to 6 minutes later.

 Machines called automated external defibrillators (AEDs) can be found in many public places, and are available for home use.
 These machines have pads or paddles to place on the chest during a life-threatening emergency.
 They automatically check the heart rhythm and give a sudden shock if, and only if, that shock is needed to get the heart back into the right rhythm.
 When using an AED, follow the instructions exactly.